noamross/comp-disease-dynamics/README.md

 figures, and compile the paper as a PDF or HTML file, (already generated in the `inst` directory).

-Code run in the paper is stored externally in `comparative_simulations.R`.
+Code run in the paper is stored externally in `inst/comparative_simulations.R`, with parameters set in `inst/base_parms.R`.
 Functions are found in the `R/` directory.

 Feedback is more than welcome in whatever form you want, including